 “ASEP is committed to improving amateur sport by encouraging coaches, officials, administrators, parents, and athletes to embrace the 'athletes first, winning second' philosophy and by providing the education to put the philosophy to work.”

-In 1981, Martens produced and released the first ASEP course, which focused on coaching philosophy and the basics of sport science, sports medicine, and sport management.
+In 1981, Martens produced and released the first coaching course, which focused on coaching philosophy and the basics of sport science, sports medicine, and sport management.
 By 1986, ASEP had 1,400 certified instructors who had trained more than 50,000 coaches.
-In 1994, ASEP added educational programs and resources for volunteer coaches, officials, parents, and sport administrators of community youth sport programs, national youth sport organizations, and military and faith-based sport organizations.
+In 1994, ASEP added educational programs and resources for volunteer coaches, officials, parents, and sport administrators affiliated with youth sport programs.

-In 1990, the National Federation of State High School Associations partnered with ASEP to offer high school versions of ASEP’s popular Coaching Principles and Sport First Aid courses.
-Over the next 15 years, the NFHS and ASEP worked closely with state high school activities associations to implement these courses as required education, or if not required, at least highly recommended for all school coaches.
+In 1990, the National Federation of State High School Associations (NFHS) partnered with ASEP to offer Coaching Principles and Sport First Aid courses.
+Over the next 15 years, the NFHS and ASEP worked closely with state high school athletic associations to implement the courses as required education, or if not required, at least highly recommended for all high school coaches.

-In 2006, the ASEP/NFHS partnership ended, and now ASEP works directly with state high school associations, state departments of education, individual school districts, and national governing bodies of Olympic sport in delivering the ASEP Professional Coaches Education Program to more than 20,000 coaches a year.
+In 2006, ASEP began working independently with state high school associations, state departments of education, individual school districts, and national governing bodies of Olympic sport in delivering its coaching education program.
+Our courses train thousands of coaches each year.

-Beginning in 2001, ASEP began revising its high school curriculum, calling it the Bronze Level, which consists of Coaching Principles, Sport First Aid, and advanced sport-specific courses.
+Beginning in 2001, ASEP began revising its high school curriculum, which consists of Coaching Principles, Sport First Aid, and advanced sport-specific courses.
 In addition to updating and expanding the curriculum, in 2004 ASEP began offering the courses as online courses that coaches could take anywhere they could access the Internet.

-Although much of ASEP's efforts have been directed toward educating high school and advanced club coaches, educating volunteer coaches has been and remains a major objective.
-ASEP's Coaching Young Athletes course for volunteer coaches was launched in 1981, but it was more comprehensive than youth sport administrators were willing to offer to their coaches.
-Thus, in the early 1990s ASEP launched a series of Rookie Coaches Guide to [Sport], which later became the Coaching Youth [Sport] series.
-These texts, along with an instructor guide and instructional video, made it easier for youth sport administrators to educate coaches.
-In the later 1990s ASEP developed a series of companion videos to these texts that demonstrated the teaching of technical and tactical skills of the sport.
+While much of ASEP's efforts have been directed toward educating high school and advanced club coaches, educating volunteer coaches has been and remains a major objective.
+The Coaching Young Athletes course for volunteer coaches was launched in 1981, which gave way to the Rookie Coaches Guide to [Sport] series in the early 1990s, which later became the Coaching Youth [Sport] series that we offer today.

-Over the years, many youth sport agencies have adopted ASEP's Volunteer Coaches Education Program courses, but three obstacles have limited their widespread adoption: money to purchase the courses, lack of administrators' time to teach the courses, and the logistical challenge of bringing volunteers together for face-to-face instruction.
-In 2003, ASEP began releasing the Coaching Youth Sport series of courses online.
-Now coaches can take the courses at their convenience and without travel expenses.
-Busy youth sport administrators do not need to organize educational sessions and prepare to teach the courses.
+In 2003, ASEP began releasing the Coaching Youth Sport series of online courses.
+Now coaches can take our nine sport-specific online courses at their convenience and without travel expenses, and busy youth sport administrators do not need to organize educational sessions and prepare to teach the courses.